kailasai-l4/contextual-retriever/README.md

 - Enhanced statistics and dashboard visualization
 - Docker support for easy deployment and scalability
 - RESTful API with robust authentication
+- **NEW**: Health monitoring endpoints for production deployment
+- **NEW**: Improved error handling and stability
+- **NEW**: Singleton connection management for better performance

+## Recent Improvements

+We've made several significant improvements to the codebase to enhance stability and performance:

+- **Connection Management**: Implemented a singleton pattern for Qdrant client to prevent multiple connections
+- **Error Handling**: Added robust error handling with detailed logs and backoff strategies
+- **Health Monitoring**: Added `/health`, `/readiness`, and `/liveness` endpoints for Kubernetes compatibility
+- **Qdrant Issue Detection**: Added capability to detect and clear Qdrant issues automatically
+- **Testing**: Enhanced test scripts for better error reporting and API validation
+- **Configuration**: Improved environment variable handling and validation

+See [IMPROVEMENTS.md](IMPROVEMENTS.md) for a complete list of recent enhancements.

 ## Installation